-Note: Additional master mix (~10% suggested) should be created to allow for pipetting error.
+Note: Additional master mix (\sim 10% suggested) should be created to allow for pipetting error.

 - 4. Vortex the master mix at medium speed for 5 seconds and spin the tube briefly in a microcentrifuge to remove any liquid from the cap. - 5.
 With the 96-well optical reaction plate in a support base dispense 23uL of the master mix into each sample well. - 6.
-Add 2uL of DNA calibrators, and control(s) to the appropriate wells.
-For quantitation for standard DNA analysis, add 2uL of sample to the appropriate wells.
-For quantitation for Y-Screen DNA analysis, add 8uL of sample to the appropriate wells. - 7.
+Add 2uL or 8uL of sample, and 2uL calibrators, and the appropriate volume of controls (2 or 8uL) to the appropriate wells.
+Note: For quantitation for Y-Screen DNA analysis, add 8uL of sample to the appropriate wells. - 7.
 Carefully seal the reaction plate with the optical adhesive cover.
 Use the applicator to ensure the cover forms a smooth airtight seal over the entire 96-well surface. - 8.
 Transport the reaction plate to the amplification area. - 9.
 Turn on the computer (if necessary) and then the 7500 SDS instrument. - 10.
 Press the tray door on the SDS instrument to open it. - 11.
 Position the reaction plate in the plate holder so that well Al is in the upper left corner and the notched corner is in the upper right corner and close the tray door. - 12.
 Launch the 7500 SDS Software and set up a plate document (File> New) either by using a blank document or opening a plate document template.
 The plate document shows the location of samples/standards on the reaction plate.
 If a sample import file (.txt) has been created it can be imported by selecting File>Import Sample Setup and browsing for the appropriate file.
 If the sample setup was imported then skip to step 18. - 13.
 If required, add detectors to the plate document.
 If the detectors for the Quantifiler kit have been created, they will be listed in the Detector Manager: Tools>Detector Manager.
 Highlight the Dual Quant Human, Dual Quant Y and Dual Quant IPC detectors in order to make them available to the plate.
 Click "Add to Plate Document".